 Glocks need no introduction.
 Almost everyone loves them: they’re versatile, perfect for both self-defense and concealed carry, and host the biggest market for parts and components.
 If you want to focus on concealed carry, though, you’ll want to cut through the noise.
 Read on to discover how to maximize your Glock concealed carry setup, as well as the best options on the market today.

-Best Glocks for Concealed Carry Comparison Chart
+Comparison of the Best Glocks for Concealed Carry

 What Makes Glocks a Great Concealed Carry?